Center manifold: Alternative backwards theory

 All the extant theory mentioned above seeks to establish invariant manifold properties of a specific given problem.
 In particular, one constructs a manifold that approximates an invariant manifold of the given system.
 An alternative approach is to construct exact invariant manifolds for a system that approximates the given system---called a backwards theory.
 The aim is to usefully apply theory to a wider range of systems, and to estimate errors and sizes of domain of validity.

 This approach is cognate to the well-established backward error analysis in numerical modeling.

 Center manifold and the analysis of nonlinear systems

 As the stability of the equilibrium correlates with the "stability" of its manifolds, the existence of a center manifold brings up the question about the dynamics on the center manifold.
 This is analyzed by the center manifold reduction, which, in combination with some system parameter μ, leads to the concepts of bifurcations.

-Correspondingly, two web services currently undertake the necessary computer algebra to construct just the center manifold for a wide range of finite-dimensional systems (provided they are in multinomial form).